The Washington State University Pullman Catalog

 Soil Science

 A minor in soil science may be obtained by students from this and other departments.
-Sixteen credits in soil science are required, at least 9 of which must be in 300-400-level courses taken in residence at WSU or through WSU-approved education abroad or educational exchange courses.
+Sixteen credits in soil science are required, at least 9 of which must be 300-400-level work earned in WSU courses or through WSU-approved education abroad or educational exchange courses.
 SOIL SCI 201 is required.
 One credit of Soil Science-related experiential learning (SOIL SCI 495, 498, or 499) is required.
 Courses used for the minor in Soil Science may not be used for the minor in Geospatial Analysis.
 See soil science advisor for other soil science options.

 Courses